Bin Roye (TV series): Broadcast and release

+Reception

-Critical reception and ratings
+Critical reception

 Bin Roye received positive reviews with most praising Humayun Saeed's performance.
 Writing for Dawn News, Sheeba Khan wrote, "Bin Roye's TV version fills in plot holes the movie couldn't" and expressed "Humayun Saeed was flawless and his chemistry with Mahira Khan was very evident.
 He easily fit the typical Farhat Ishtiaq character: kind, really good-looking, and successful.
 The comfort level and the bond that needed to be shown between Saba and Irtaza was easily visualized, thanks to the directors and actors."
 Saira Khan of HipInPakistan praised Humayun Saeed's performance, saying "He is the undisputed king of romantic plays.
 No other actor can play a romantic hero as well as him" and also praised Mahira Khan's performance.

-Fatima Awan of Reviewit.pk wrote, "The power-packed performances of Humayun Saeed and Mahira Khan proved how much potential this drama had if the story had more substance."
+Ratings

-The rating of Bin Roye (blockbuster) made a huge in UK.
+The rating of Bin Roye (blockbuster) made a huge impact in UK.
 According to BizAsia, the first episode of the series was watched by 65,200 viewers at 20:00 – peaking at 94,300 viewers.
 The Sunday night slot on the channel is proving a success for the channel after the departure of ‘Udaari’ last week.
 The drama gained several other high ratings both in Pakistan and U.K. throughout the 17 weeks it aired.